GozPaez/amplifyapp/readme.txt

 Hello World, my name is Gustavo Paez
-I am born in San Jeronimo Tecuanipan
+I was born in San Jeronimo Tecuanipan